Using a feature phone in the USA: a brief guide to carrier activation and MVNOs

 AT&T uses LTE bands 2, 4, 5, 12, 14, 17, 30, 46, and 66.
 In my experience, bands 12, 17 and 2 are the most useful to have in urban areas.
 Band 14 is used for the First Responder Network Authority (commonly referred to as FirstNet).
 I would not advise using a device without complete band compatibility outside of urban areas.

 ENFORCES WHITELIST: AT&T post-paid, AT&T pre-paid, Cricket Wireless (the prior three are all owned by AT&T).
-The vast majority of MVNOs can also be assumed to be enforcing the whitelist.
+A non-determined amount of MVNOs can also be assumed to be enforcing the whitelist: when an MVNOs policies are unknown, presume it is enforcing the whitelist.

-DOES NOT ENFORCE WHITELIST: H2O Wireless, FreedomPop, RedPocket GSMA
+DOES NOT ENFORCE WHITELIST: Consumer Cellular, H2O Wireless, US Mobile (branded as "Dark Star"), FreedomPop, and RedPocket GSMA

 T-Mobile